 As a retired employee, you are eligible for Basic decreasing term life insurance.
 When you enroll for health benefits, you must choose whether to also enroll for Basic life insurance.
 If you choose not to enroll for health benefits, you may still enroll for basic life insurance.
 You must have basic life insurance before you elect any of the optional life insurance coverages.
 Eligibility and enrollment details for the life insurance plans are included in this booklet.
-For a complete description of the life insurance benefits, please see the Life Insurance Booklet.
+For a complete description of the life insurance benefits, please see the Life Insurance Certificate provided by MetLife.
+As of July 1, 2022, PEIA is no longer responsible for the management of beneficiaries of PEIA life insurance policies.
+The designation of, changes to, and updates of beneficiary information is the responsibility of the PEIA life insurance vendor, MetLife.